Departure Time Choice Models in Urban Transportation Systems Based on Mean Field Games: Mean Field Games Framework

 In this section, using the results derived in the previous sections, we provide a DTCP formulation based on the MFGs approach by assuming that the number of travelers goes to infinity in \ref{eq: DTCP}.
 Recall that the characteristic travel distance is provided in Proposition \ref{prp: congestion dynamics} and its existence as well as its uniqueness is demonstrated in Proposition \ref{prp:existence of z}.
 Therefore, considering the objective function of an arbitrary player given in (\ref{eq: MFGs-cost function}) and the relation between the travel time and the characteristic travel distance provided in (\ref{eq: trip time}), we can define the MFGs-DTCP as follows,

 Note that in the \ref{eq: DTCP} model defined in (\ref{eq:DTCP-C}), all the three relations should be considered simultaneously, since the choice of an arbitrary player affects the system significantly.
-However, in the \ref{eq: MFGs-DTCP} model, the set of equations given in (\ref{eq:Mfgs-DTCP-CHAR}) can be investigated independent of travel time identity provided in (\ref{eq:MFGs-DTCP-Triptime}).
+However, in the \ref{eq: MFGs-DTCP} model, the set of equations given in (\ref{eq:Mfgs-DTCP-CHAR}) can be investigated independently of the travel time identity provided in (\ref{eq:MFGs-DTCP-Triptime}).
 This is due to the fact that, as the number of players $n \rightarrow \infty$, the impact of a player on the system vanishes.
 Moreover, note that the \ref{eq: MFGs-DTCP} model considers the system at a macroscopic level.
 That is, we do not need to follow the states and decisions of finitely many players\footnote{More precisely, any measure zero subset of agents' indices set is negligible.}.
+Specifically, if finitely many players change their departure times, the relation \ref{eq:Mfgs-DTCP-CHAR} remains unchanged.

+Solving the MFG for the MFGs-DTCP problem is difficult.
+Indeed it is to be expected that the inflow solution to this problem does not satisfy the regularity Assumption \ref{asm: lipschitz of F} and can exhibit dirac-like concentrations.
+Therefore we introduce in definition \ref{def: MFE} a relaxed problem with relaxation factor $\varepsilon$.
+From a physical point of view, $\varepsilon$ can be understood as follows: an agent considers his optimum satisfied if his cost lies within $\varepsilon$ of the minimum cost.